StephenGriffies/StephenGriffies.github.io/_pages/home.md

-retired from the <a href="https://www.gfdl.noaa.gov/">NOAA Geophysical Fluid Dynamics Laboratory in Princeton.</a> I remain active as part of the <a href="https://aos.princeton.edu/"> Atmospheric and Oceanic Sciences Program at Princeton University.</a> As of 1 Feb 2026, I will be part of the <a href="https://www.locean.ipsl.fr/services-et-methodes/modelisation/"> LOCEAN team</a> in Paris working on topics related to ocean physics and ocean modeling.
+retired from the <a href="https://www.gfdl.noaa.gov/">NOAA Geophysical Fluid Dynamics Laboratory in Princeton.</a> I remain active as part of the <a href="https://aos.princeton.edu/"> Atmospheric and Oceanic Sciences Program at Princeton University.</a> As of Feb 2026, I joined the <a href="https://www.locean.ipsl.fr/services-et-methodes/modelisation/"> LOCEAN team</a> in Paris working on topics related to ocean physics and ocean modeling.